nddpj00/balanced-diet-menu-finder/README.md

     5. Time.
 Though they take longer to set up initially, having a bespoke automated testing process will save time in the long run, due to how frequently they need to be run when maintaining and improving the site.

 ### Manual Test process

   - The Test
 1. All navbar links work.
 1. Home/Category page loads a 'Random recipe' of the correct food category.
 Check all 5.
-1. All accordions work as expected across all 5 category html pages.
+1. All accordions work as expected across all 5 category HTML pages.
 1. 'Add recipe' page opens with form to complete and all fields work as expected
 1. 'Add recipe' button adds to the database and user is directed to the correct relevant recipe page, with feedback confirming the recipe has been added.
 1. Edit button opens the edit_recipe page with form pre-populated with existing information.